MuhammedImdaad/effective-CPP/item1/README.md

 * Case 2: ParamType is a Universal Reference
 ```
 If expr is an lvalue, both T and ParamType are deduced to be lvalue references.
 If expr is an rvalue, the “normal” (i.e., Case 1) rules apply.
+A useful heuristic to determine whether an expression is an lvalue is to ask if you can take its address.
+If you can, it typically is.
+If you can’t, it’s usually an rvalue.

 template<typename T>
 void f(T&& param);       // param is now a universal reference